 Design

-The design of the Redmi Note 12 is minimal and clean, with a silver frame that is visually appealing.
-The rear panel has a matte finish that helps to reduce fingerprints and smudges.
+The design of the Redmi Note 12 is minimal and clean, with a visually appealing silver frame.
+The rear panel has a matte finish that helps reduce fingerprints and smudges.
 At first glance, the Redmi Note 12 and the Redmi Note 12 Pro+ may appear similar, but the Redmi Note 12 is a budget phone that uses plastic on the rear panel instead of glass.

-This may not be a deal breaker for some users, and it actually works in the device’s favor as it is lightweight at only 188 grams and measures 8mm in thickness.
+This may not be a deal-breaker for some users, and it works in the device’s favor as it is lightweight at only 188 grams and measures 8 mm in thickness.
 The Redmi Note 12 also has an official IP53 dust and water resistance rating, meaning it can withstand water splashes.
-Additionally, the device includes the IR Blaster and a 3.5mm audio jack, features that are appreciated by many users.
+Additionally, the device includes an IR blaster and a 3.5mm audio jack, features that are appreciated by many users.

 Display

-The Redmi Note 12 boasts an AMOLED display produced by Samsung, which offers pitch black contrast and good color saturation for an enhanced viewing experience.
-The display does not tend to boost colors by default, which is a good practice for color calibration, though users can adjust the colors to their preference through the Color Scheme in the settings.
+The Redmi Note 12 boasts an AMOLED display produced by Samsung, which offers pitch-black contrast and good color saturation for an enhanced viewing experience.
+The display does not tend to boost colors by default, which is good practice for color calibration, though users can adjust the colors to their preference through the Colour Scheme in the settings.

 One downside of the device is that it currently does not have Widevine L1 certification, though this may be updated through future OTA updates.
 Some reviewers have also noted that the audio quality may not be as good as expected due to the single loudspeaker rather than a stereo speaker setup.